 When using a comparison tool, I like to not only see what the tool/aggregator shows but also check out the rates and product offering I would get by going direct with some of the bigger-name companies in the field.
 Similar to how Southwest Airlines doesn’t advertise its rates on Kayak, not every financial company places its products on an aggregator like Fiona.

 Searching for a new life insurance policy or savings account is much less tedious when using an online search tool like Fiona, but it’s important to understand the limitations of such services.

 Yes, it’s completely free to use and none of Fiona’s lending partners charge application fees.
 But origination fees are still common and your loan options are limited to the companies Fiona has a business relationship with.

 Getting the best deal on loans, credit cards and bank accounts is the end goal of all consumers.
 Fiona is a nice instrument to add to your financial toolbox, but it doesn’t guarantee the best of the best.

-Users would be wise to use Fiona in conjunction with other online search tools in order to make sure they get the optimal offering.
+Users would be wise to use Fiona in conjunction with doing their own research in order to make sure they get the optimal offering.